-This $1,000 award is available to all seniors who are members of an active chapter of CSF.
+This $1,000 award is available to all seniors who are members of a CSF chapter

-To apply, student must write an essay in response to the following prompt:
+To apply, students must write an essay in response to the following prompt:

 If you have any questions, please feel free to email the CSF Central Office

 Glenn Michelson (pictured right), a beloved member of the CSF family, was a strong advocate of service to our communities.
 A math teacher at Sequoia High School in Redwood City, Glenn served for over 20 years as the chapter’s CSF adviser.
 He spent several years as a member of the CSF/CJSF state board, serving as regional vice-president, CSF registrar, historian, legislative chair, and state president.
 He led by example and continually promoted the CSF motto of “Scholarship for Service.”
 Upon his death, Glenn bequeathed funds for this award to recognize students who also have a passion for service.